thincal/docker-gerrit/README.md

-# docker-gerrit
+# Gerrit Docker image

-Basic conten is from ["openfrontier gerrit"](https://github.com/openfrontier/docker-gerrit), where it is said that:
+Basic content is from ["openfrontier gerrit"](https://github.com/openfrontier/docker-gerrit), where it is said that:
 >  HTTP authentication is not possible

 So this image is mainly adding the "HTTP AUTH" based on Openfrontier Gerrit.